xwiki/xwiki-docker/README.md

 -	`DB_HOST`: The name of the host (or docker container) containing the database.
 Default is "db".
 -	`INDEX_HOST`: The hostname of an externally configured Solr instance.
 Defaults to "localhost", and configures an embedded Solr instance.
 -	`INDEX_PORT`: The port used by an externally configured Solr instance.
 Defaults to 8983.
-- `CLUSTER`: Set it to "true" to enable clustering
+- `CLUSTER`: Set it to "true" to enable clustering.
-- `CLUSTER_CHANNEL`: The channel name of jgroup to use
+- `CLUSTER_CHANNEL`: The JGroups channel name.

 In order to support [Docker secrets](https://docs.docker.com/engine/swarm/secrets/), these configuration values can also be given to the container as files containing that value.